 Riverside Museum

-There are a lot of free museums in Glasgow to visit but one that really stood out to me was the Riverside Museum.
-You’ll need to hop on a bus or taxi to get here if you don’t want to walk because it’s quite a long distance but it’s worth the trip.
+There are a lot of free museums in Glasgow to visit but one that really stands out is the Riverside Museum.
+You’ll need to hop on a bus or taxi to get here if you don’t want to walk because it’s quite a long distance from the city centre, but it’s worth the trip.
 Although the museum is housed in a modern building it features an incredible collection showcasing the history of transport and technology in Glasgow.
-Just outside of the Riverside Museum is The Tall Ship which is a restored Victorian cargo vessel that now sits docked as a museum (also free).

 Glasgow Botanic Gardens

-Botanic gardens might not be the first thing that comes to mind when you think of indoor activities in Glasgow but the Glasgow Botanic Gardens has a few indoor spots you can hide in when it’s raining or very cold outside.
+Botanic gardens might not be the first thing that comes to mind when you think of indoor activities in Glasgow, but the Glasgow Botanic Gardens has a few indoor spots you can hide in when it’s raining or cold outside.
 Kibble Palace is very nice to walk around and if you want to get lost for a while with some exotic plants you can always walk over to the Glasshouses.
 The gardens were first opened in the 19th century and are a main attraction in Glasgow’s West End.

 Princes Square

-Glasgow is a great city for shopping, with places such as Buchanan Street, Argyll Arcade, and the Barras Market all popular options with both locals and visitors.
-One of my favourite indoor activities in Glasgow to do is to step inside the Victorian arcades - even if I’m not planning on buying anything.
 Argyll Arcade is a popular one which dates back to 1827 making it Scotland’s first purpose-built arcade.
-I would also recommend popping your head inside Princes Square which was first built in the 1840s and is now home to a number of popular high street shops.
+I would also recommend popping your head inside Princes Square which was first built in the 1840s and it’s now home to a number of popular high street shops.

 Sharmanka Kinetic Theatre